 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.

 There are no additional required health effects violation notices.